We are currently accepting scholarship applications

 Investing in the Future

-Recognizing Dr. Daniels’ work with the Kay Center for E-Health Research within the School of Information Systems and Technology at Claremont Graduate University, the Kay Family Foundation established the Susan M. Daniels Scholarship Fund with a seed gift of $50,000.
-This will provide an initial annual drawdown of $2000-$2500 for the scholarship award.
+Recognizing Dr. Daniels’ work with the Kay Center for E-Health Research within the Center for Information Systems and Technology at Claremont Graduate University, the Kay Family Foundation established the Susan M. Daniels Scholarship Fund with a seed gift of $50,000.

 The Kay Family Foundation, Claremont Graduate University, and the National Academy for Social Insurance invite the disability community, friends and colleagues of Susan’s, to contribute to the endowed fund, which will in turn provide additional resources for disability researchers to complete their work and share their results with policy makers, advocates, and decision makers.
 There are three ways to give: